 So, you have heard of bumblebees and honey bees, yes?
 But, did you know that there are such beings as solitary bees?
 No?
 Don’t worry, we have the ultimate guide to everything you need to know about solitary bees in the UK, right here.

 What Are Solitary Bees?

-You may have seen small, fluffy things buzzing around your garden or local park at some stage and you possible categorised them as a honey bee, right?
+You may have seen small, fluffy bees buzzing around your garden or local park at some stage and you possibly categorised them as a honey bee, right?
 Or, perhaps you didn’t think much of it.
-Well, either way, these are called solitary bees!
+Well, either way, these are most likely solitary bees!

 Across the globe there are approximately 20,000 known bee species, with only 250 of these being bumblebees, a mere 9 being honey bees and a few social bees.
-Therefore, most of them are actually solitary bees.
+Therefore, most bees you see are actually solitary bees.

-In the United Kingdom, we have about 270 varying types of bee species — a whopping 250 of which are solitary bee varieties!
+In the United Kingdom, we have about 270 varying types of bee species — a whopping 250 of which a species of solitary bee!
 They are brilliant pollinators and it may not be such a surprise to learn that they do not nest in colonies like the well-known honey bees and bumblebees.
-But, how do you know which ones use which materials?
-You’ll have to read on to find out!
+But, you’ll have to read on to find out the nest sites of solitary bees!

 How to Identify Solitary Bees in the UK.